Their stories. Their transformation.

 Scroll down to learn more about how they empower themselves and the Chicago community.

-Changing Voices’ Impact On Youth in 2019.
+Changing Voices’ Impact On Youth.

 Post-Release Transitional Employment.